 Schoen Creek Trail.
 Difficult 3 mile

 Playgrounds & Pavilions at Fort Harrison State Park

 Take to the trails and work up an appetite then enjoy your picnic at any of the shelters.
 Grills are available and one shelter has a fireplace for those cooler picnic days.
 Plan a birthday party or rent out a shelter for a family reunion.

-Just across from the stables, you can find the Museum of 20th Century Warfare.
-Throughout the year, you can watch live re-enactments of well known battles from wars across the globe.
-The museum rotates their exhibits and features local divisions and infantries.
+Just across from the stables, you can find the Museum of 20th-Century Warfare.
+Throughout the year, you can watch live re-enactments of well-known battles from wars across the globe.
+The museum rotates its exhibits and features local divisions and infantries.
 It has a library and a unique model of the USS Indianapolis.
-The museum is open March through November.
+The museum is open from March through November.
 Free with park admission.